Generative Transformer for Accurate and Reliable Salient Object Detection: Related Work

-\textbf{Vision Transformer and Its Applications:} The transformer network \cite{transformer_nips}, which uses multi-head self-attention modules with positional encoding to capture long-range dependencies between every two elements in an input sequence, has achieved great success in natural language processing (NLP).
-This breakthrough has sparked great interests in the computer vision community to adapt these models for vision tasks such as object detection \cite{carion_DETR_ECCV_2020, zhu_deformableDETR_ICLR_2021, dai_UPDETR_CVPR_2021, wang_PVT_2021,zhang_metaDETR_arxiv_2021}, object tracking \cite{xu_TransCenterTracking_2021, chu_SpatialTemporalTransformerTracking_2021, yan_SpatialTemporalTransformerTrackingv2_2021}, pose estimation \cite{mao_TFPose_2021, stoffl_InstancePose_2021}, optical flow \cite{Jiang_GMAFlow_2021} \etc~ Inspired by the success of the Vision Transformer (ViT) \cite{dosovitskiy_ViT_ICLR_2021} in image classification which splits the input image into a sequences of patches and feeds them to a standard Transformer encoder, some works extend transformer for dense prediction tasks, \eg, semantic segmentation or depth estimation.
-SETR \cite{zheng_SETR_2020} and PVT \cite{wang_PVT_2021} use several convolutional layers as the decoder to upsample feature maps and get the dense prediction with the input image size.
-DPT \cite{dpt_transformer} uses ViT \cite{dosovitskiy_ViT_ICLR_2021} as encoder to extract features from different spatial resolutions of the initial embedding.
-Then a decoder assembles the set of tokens into grid representations at each resolution.
-Liu \etal \cite{liu2021swin} presented the Swin Transformer, a hierarchical transformer with a shifted windowing scheme to achieve an efficient network for vision tasks.
+\textbf{Vision Transformer and Its Applications:} The transformer network~\cite{transformer_nips} has sparked great interests in the computer vision community to adapt these models for vision tasks such as object detection~\cite{carion_DETR_ECCV_2020, zhu_deformableDETR_ICLR_2021, dai_UPDETR_CVPR_2021, wang_PVT_2021,zhang_metaDETR_arxiv_2021}, object tracking~\cite{xu_TransCenterTracking_2021,yan_SpatialTemporalTransformerTrackingv2_2021}, pose estimation~\cite{mao_TFPose_2021}, optical flow~\cite{Jiang_GMAFlow_2021} \etcn Inspired by the success of the Vision Transformer (ViT)~\cite{dosovitskiy_ViT_ICLR_2021} in image classification which splits the input image into a sequence of patches and feeds them to a standard Transformer encoder, some works extend transformers for dense prediction tasks, \eg, semantic segmentation or depth estimation.
+SETR~\cite{zheng_SETR_2020} and PVT~\cite{wang_PVT_2021} use several convolutional layers as the decoder to upsample feature maps and get the dense prediction with the input image size.
+DPT~\cite{dpt_transformer} uses ViT~\cite{dosovitskiy_ViT_ICLR_2021} as an encoder to extract features from different spatial resolutions of the initial embedding.
+Liu \etal~\cite{liu2021swin} presented the Swin Transformer, a hierarchical transformer with a shifted windowing scheme to achieve an efficient network for vision tasks.
+Recently,~\cite{liu_ICCV_2021_VST, zhang2021learning_nips} introduce the transformer to saliency detection, achieving significant performance improvement.

-Recently, \cite{liu_ICCV_2021_VST, zhang2021learning_nips} introduce the transformer to saliency detection, achieving significant performance improvement compared with the CNN based saliency models.
-Different from \cite{liu_ICCV_2021_VST}, which works on accurate saliency detection with a deterministic network, we present a generative model based framework for both accurate and reliable saliency detection.
-Different from \cite{zhang2021learning_nips}, which adopts energy-based model \cite{LeCun06atutorial} for modeling the prior distribution of the latent variable, we present an alternative solution by modeling the prior distribution of a generative adversarial network with Langevin Dynamics \cite{mcmc_langevin}, leading to image conditioned prior distribution, named inferential GAN (iGAN).
-We also apply the proposed iGAN to weakly supervised SOD and explain the superior performance of iGAN within the transformer based framework, which has never been explored before.